EyasuTeshome/shifttracker/job-search/intro-advanced-job-searching.md

 ### What do we expect of you?

 To help you, our career coaches need to know how you are job searching, your achievements, and your blockers.
-So, to maintain your status as an enrolled job searcher, we require you to:

-1. Complete the required activities in the curriculum by the end of the week:
+So, to maintain your status as an enrolled job searcher, we require you to complete the required activities in the curriculum by the end of the week:
-- Intro to advanced job searching at Microverse (week 1 - it's this activity that you are reading!),
 - Reassess your job searching SMART goals (week 1),
 - Analyze your job search (week 4),
 - Weekly retrospective (every week).

-2. Attend the monthly session with your coaching group.